gem/oq-engine/doc/adv-manual/asset-site-association.rst

 5. Otherwise the sites can be inferred from the site model file, if any.

+It must be noted that the engine rounds longitudes and latitudes to 5 decimal places (or approximately 1 meter spatial resolution), so sites that differ only at the 6 decimal place or beyond will end up being considered as duplicated sites by the engine, and may be flagged as an error.

 Having determined the sites, a `SiteCollection` object is generated by associating the closest parameters from the site model (if any) or using the global site parameters, if any.